 2015 - Philippe Coutinho was named in the PFA Team of the Year.

 1971 - Joe Fagan’s son Kit made his second and final senior appearance as we drew 2-2 at Manchester City in the League.
-Bobby Graham netted both our goals while midfielder Steve Arnold played his second and last reds game.
+Bobby Graham netted both our goals while midfielder Steve Arnold played his second and last reds game with keeper Tommy Lawrence appearing for the 390th and final time.
 Ian Ross put through his own net, with Steve Carter also on target for the home side.
 The reds were fined £7,500 for fielding a weakened team, with the match only two days after a League match at Nottingham Forest and just two days before the second leg of our Fairs Cup Semi-final at Leeds United.

 1943 - We thumped Everton 4-1 at Anfield with Willie Fagan, Jack Balmer, Cyril Done and Berry Nieuwenhuys netting in this Wartime League fixture.